pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

       It consists of two paragraphs.
     ...

+The literal block after the `|` must be indented relative to the line containing the `|`.
+If it is not, the YAML will be invalid and pandoc will not interpret it as metadata.
+For an overview of the complex rules governing YAML, see the [Wikipedia entry on YAML syntax].

 Template variables will be set automatically from the metadata.
 Thus, for example, in writing HTML, the variable `abstract` will be set to the HTML